Center for Media and Public Affairs: Media Monitor

 Media Monitor was the bi-monthly publication of the Center for Media and Public Affairs, which presented the central findings of one or more research studies on media monitoring.
 It was started in 1987 and last published in 2010.
 It was a concise analysis of contemporary media coverage and the controversies that surround it.
 The research published was the result of quantitative content analysis of television, print, and radio news.

 Funding

-The media watchdog group Fairness and Accuracy in Reporting (FAIR) has challenged CMPA's non-partisan claim, based on the argument that much of its funding has come from conservative sources, and that its founder, S. Robert Lichter, once held a chair in mass communications at the American Enterprise Institute and was a Fox News contributor.
+The media watchdog group Fairness and Accuracy in Reporting (FAIR) has challenged CMPA's non-partisan claim, based on the argument that much of its funding has come from conservative sources, and that its founder, Samuel Robert Lichter, once held a chair in mass communications at the American Enterprise Institute and was a Fox News contributor.
 After a Washington Post article referred to CMPA as "conservative," the Post published a "Clarification," which concluded, "The Center describes itself as nonpartisan, and its studies have been cited by both conservative and liberal commentators."